 Outside speakers regularly complement the work of the Luckley staff.
 Sixth Form provision remains under the direction of the Head of Sixth Form with support from tutors.

 Healthy eating is on the menu at Luckley.
 Our dedicated catering team provide nutritious, varied and tasty meals throughout the year.
 All pupils have school lunches which are included within the school fees.

 Vegetarian and vegan options are always available and special dietary requirements are easily catered for.

 Boarders have an a-la carte menu, enabling them to select meals from several options.

-We have a well-equipped Medical Centre run by a fully qualified Nurse, which is open between the hours of 8.15am and 12.15pm.
+We have a well-equipped Medical Centre run by fully qualified Nurses.
 Appointments are organised for boarders through the surgery for the doctors, dentist, orthodontist, opticians and vaccinations.
 Medical insurance schemes are available on request.

 All medication for boarders must be given to the medical staff, including any vitamin tablets or supplements.

 Medication for day students should be handed in to the School Office, labelled with name and full instructions.
 Students will be expected to report to the Office for their medication at the appropriate times.

 Many of our staff have a First Aid qualification and all have access to a fully stocked first aid kit.
 A number have an advanced qualification (First Aid at Work).